maidsafe/rfcs/proposed/0000-Petname-System.md

 [7] With the Petname Database spanning across multiple SD Blobs, how will the lookup be implemented?

 One way to do this is to create a simple JSON formatted list of Petnames that will mimick the structure that a Nickname entry in the Key Book follows.
 This way multiple Petnames can be stored without having to assign an individual Structured Data type to each one.
+The requirement that it be Structured Data is that so it may be modified without incurring a cost to the user.

 [8] How can the symlink be made free for the user?